xeago/gradblog/graduation/performance-plan.md

     SHOULD: An analysis is needed for the research.

 [11][PI11]
-    MUST:   Due to my internship beeing abroad keeping good contact is of high importance.
+    MUST:   Due to my internship being abroad keeping good contact is of high importance.
 Documentation should serve a clear purpose.

 [12][PI12]
     MUST:   Due to the possibility of the language barrier being an issue, conversations may stagger but should nonetheless still achieve their desired result.